 High-quality teaching and excellent use of formative assessment is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
-Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.
+Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged pupers.

-Strategic and precise distribution of this additional funding, coupled with the Recovery Premium, will aid our commitment to ensuring that the individual needs of each entitled child are met.
+Strategic and precise distribution of this additional funding will aid our commitment to ensuring that the individual needs of each entitled child are met.